FAQ

 What is in your purview?
 What will you cover and not cover?

 As our topics are decided they will all be posted on the Schedule page.
 We want to cover topics related to spirituality and mental health.
 This will include things like coping techniques, identity formation, and relationship with God.
-There are many topics that would be relevant to LGBTQ youth but are not part of our mission, like safe sex and safe dating practices.
+There are many topics that would be relevant to LGBTQIA+ youth but are not part of our mission, like safe sex and safe dating practices.
 While we encourage parents to address these topics with their children, they are not going to be part of our program.

 More Questions?